 Gosnells Youth Advisory Council (Young Change Makers)

-The Young Change Makers are the youth advisory council for City of Gosnells Youth and children Services.
-They take part in weekly meetings and workshops during school term, plan events and work on projects for local young people.
-They participate in planning an annual leadership camp and are provided with opportunities to meet other like-minded young people.
-For more information visit thehive.net.au
+The Young Change Makers are the youth advisory council for the City of Gosnells.
+They take part in monthly meetings and workshops during school term, plan events and work on projects for local young people.
+They are provided with opportunities to meet other like-minded young people.

 Bush Fire Brigade